Our Database Will Betray Us

 What changed?
 The code didn’t.
 The queries didn’t.
 The schema didn’t.
 Only the users did.

 That’s the betrayal.
-The database that saved you at 100 users is the same one strangling you at 100,000.
+The database that saved us at 100 users is the same one strangling us at 100,000.
 And the worst part?
-You designed it correctly.
-You normalized your tables.
-You added indexes.
-You followed every rule.
+We designed it correctly. we normalized our tables.
+We added indexes.
+We followed every rule.

 It just doesn’t matter at scale.